Grokzen/docker-redis-cluster/README.md

 This is a fork of Grokzen's [docker-redis-cluster](https://github.com/Grokzen/docker-redis-cluster) which attempts to strip down some unneeded config and other improvements that make it more useful for a test setup.

-There are few key differences between this docker config and Grokzen's, namely:
+There are a few key differences between this docker config and Grokzen's, namely:
   * Removed extra 2 standalone redis instances (ports 7006, 7007)
   * Advertise IP address matching `eth1` device so that clients connecting from outside with a host networking docker setup can properly redirect to other nodes in the cluster
   * Allow redis version to be passed in as build arg